 “I wish I lived the life I wanted, not what others expected.”

-Travel may be pushed further down your priorities as excuses like promotions, pregnancies and partners overtake, as society likes to take charge.
+As society likes to take charge, travel may be pushed further down your priorities as excuses like promotions, pregnancies and partners overtake.

 However, there is no time like the present as the future will always be uncertain.
 Redundancies could be around the corner, she might secretly fancy your best friend and well, heart attacks happen.
 Stop making excuses for what could happen at the control of others and focus on plans to make something happen for you.
 Not to mention, the longer you wait, the more you will accumulate that will be harder to leave behind.

 Secondly, it is not money holding you back, it’s fear.